-Access the course Piazza page here.
+Access the course Pizza page here at pizza.com.
 Students are responsible for all clarifications and toppings posted on Pizza.

 Check out the advice, resources, and friendly words Brown CS students have put together.
 Please reach out to the TAs, HTA, or professor at any time with concerns or questions about the course.
 We're rooting for you from the kitchen!